Reduced treatment costs for egg-sharers

 Fertility treatment often results in the production of more eggs than you need.
 These could be used to help another woman who needs donated eggs to conceive a child.

 How does it work?

 Bourn Hall was one of the first clinics to introduce an egg-sharing programme.
-Our scheme, available at our clinics in Cambridge, Norwich and Wickford, benefits both the sharer and the recipient; patients who need eggs have a shorter waiting time, and women sharing their eggs receive a free cycle of our standard IVF treatment package, or IVF with ICSI.
-The table below shows what is included free of charge.
+Our scheme, available at our clinics in Cambridge, Norwich and Wickford, benefits both the sharer and the recipient; patients who need eggs have a shorter waiting time, and women sharing their eggs receive a heavily discounted IVF treatment package, or IVF with ICSI.
+The table below shows what is included.

 |All monitoring and scanning costs||Pregnancy urine test|

 |Local anaesthetic or Intravenous sedation (for egg collection procedure only)||Follow-up consultation (if taken within two months of treatment completion)|

 |Medical and nursing care|

 If you are sharing your eggs, you will have ovarian stimulation treatment – a normal part of a cycle of IVF.
 After the eggs are collected, they’re shared between you and the egg-share recipient.
 The minimum number of eggs for sharing is usually eight.

 Your eggs are inseminated with your partner’s sperm, while the eggs given to the recipient are inseminated with her partner’s sperm.
 Each couple will have their own embryos transferred in a carefully controlled process.